gandompm/ComicApp/README.md

 # ComicApp

-ComicApp is a mobile application that allows users to explore and favorite their favorite comics.
+ComicApp is a mobile application that allows users to explore and mark their favorite comics.
-It leverages modern technologies such as Jetpack Compose, Dagger Hilt, Retrofit, Room local database, Coil, Coroutines, and instrumented unit tests for local database.
+Modern technologies such as Jetpack Compose, Dagger Hilt, Retrofit, Room local database, Coil, Coroutines, and instrumented unit tests for local database are used in this application.